twbs/bootstrap/site/docs/4.1/components/forms.md

 ### Server side

-We recommend using client side validation, but in case you require server side, you can indicate invalid and valid form fields with `.is-invalid` and `.is-valid`.
+We recommend using client-side validation, but in case you require server-side validation, you can indicate invalid and valid form fields with `.is-invalid` and `.is-valid`.
 Note that `.invalid-feedback` is also supported with these classes.

 {% capture example %}
 <form>